 - Provides inputs to make proper estimations.

-- Helps you to visualize the project tasks, deliverables, and their interdependencies.
+- It helps you to visualize the project tasks, deliverables, and their interdependencies.

-- Helps you to plan and manage project resources.
+- It helps you to plan and manage project resources.

 - Enables you to revisit resource allocations and make resource leveling.